rmeet005/Gas-Utility-Consumer-Service-Application/README.md

-Here is the clean **README** text without special characters:

 Gas Utility Management System - Flask Application

 This is a simple Flask-based application for a gas utility company to manage customer service requests.
 The application allows users to submit service requests, track their status, and manage account information.